 - Discuss your assumptions of the business environment for the upcoming year

 - Review bottlenecks constraining the company in meeting objectives (sales, dues, fees, other sources of revenue) and identify their impact.
 Brainstorm solutions around the bottlenecks for both internal and external forces

-- Talk departmental/program objectives and strategy, make sure these fall in line with the overall strategy.
+- Talk departmental/program objectives and strategy, and make sure these fall in line with the overall strategy.
 This is especially important if you leave the department/program heads to develop their strategy separately from the group

 After you have a draft of the budget go back and review it from the perspective of reasonableness and achievability.
 You do not want to set unrealistic expectations, but you also do not want to be too conservative with your approach.
 Look for a more moderate place on the spectrum between the two, where that place is on the spectrum will depend on where your company/organization is in its cycle – start up, growing, or mature.
-Review one last time making any necessary changes needed.
+Review one last time making any necessary changes.